Can Infrared Provide Sciatica Relief?

 Stretching, yoga, acupuncture, herbal remedies and over the counter pain-relieving medication can help, however, sometimes our bodies need rest and soothing heat to ease the pain.

 Infrared sessions often leave the user feeling relaxed, relieved from pain, detoxified, and lighter, due to calorie burn.
-For these reasons, those experiencing occasional or long-lasting sciatica may find effective relief with infrared heat therapy.
+For these reasons, those experiencing occasional or long-lasting sciatica may find effective relief with infrared sauna therapy.

-As is the case with heat therapy, some people with sciatica pain also find relief from sciatica symptoms when they use cold therapy.
+As is the case with heat and light therapy, however, some people with sciatica pain also find relief from sciatica symptoms when they use cold therapy.
 In fact, applying an ice pack or a quick ice massage is often known to offer immediate relief.
 It is for this very reason that doctors recommend the use of cold therapies for musculoskeletal injury.

 Not sure if you have sciatica?
 A physical examination and tests can be done by your doctor to diagnose the pain you are experiencing.
 Because sciatic nerve pain can linger in the body for anywhere from a few days to a year (in serious cases) it’s necessary for some to find a pain relief solution that can be utilized long-term.
-For this reason, incorporating stretches, infrared sessions, and lifestyle changes into your routine may be a necessary, yet natural way to find sciatica relief fast!
+For this reason, incorporating stretches, infrared light sessions, and lifestyle changes into your routine may be a necessary, yet natural way to find sciatica relief fast!

 Frequently Asked Questions About Sciatica Pain Relief